masseydigital/csharp-advanced-topics-course/README.md

 The _this_ keyword in the method parameters makes the method an extension method.

 Extension method generally live in their own class.

+## Generics
+_Generics_ are methods, classes, variables that can apply to more than one type.
+You can use them to create methods which apply to more common functionality that different types might have, i.e. comparing two ints, strings, objects, etc.

+_T_ is an accepted type name for generics.

+The _IComparable_ interface can be used in conjunction with the _where_ keyword to make a generic method have the ability to use the CompareTo extension method.

+_List_ is an example of where generic types are used.

+The _dynamic_ keyword allows you to provide runtime type checking instead of having to check at compile time. s